Table of Content

 - No Response: The app never serves content or throws a generic 500.

-- Logs: No HTTP logs in IIS: instead look in Windows Event Viewer or stdout logs.
+- Logs: No HTTP logs in IIS; instead look in Windows Event Viewer or stdout logs.

 - Deployment Timing: Often happens after deploying to IIS/Azure, especially after upgrading .NET versions or changing hosting configuration.